vishvAsa/AgamaH_vaiShNavaH/shrI-sampradAyaH/tattvam/vAtysa-varadaH/prapanna-pArijAtaH/sarva-prastutiH/05_bhagavat-paricharyA-paddhatiH.md

 <details><summary>English</summary>

 35-37.
-"Affection for My devotees, rejoicing in their worships, worship by one's self, avoidance of pomp in My affairs, devotion to the hearing of My deeds, agita- tion (or change in the expression) in the voice, eyes and limbs (when so hearing), constant remembering of Me daily, and the (consciousness of) the fact that one depends not on Me for any worldly advantage, these are the eight kinds of bhakti.
+"Affection for My devotees, rejoicing in their worships, worship by one's self, avoidance of pomp in My affairs, devotion to the hearing of My deeds, agitation (or change in the expression) in the voice, eyes and limbs (when so hearing), constant remembering of Me daily, and the (consciousness of) the fact that one depends not on Me for any worldly advantage, these are the eight kinds of bhakti.
 Even in a mlechcha* (Barbarian) if this bhakti exists, he is to be taken as the holiest of Brahmins; he is the greatest of sages; he is a yati (one who has renounced the world and controlled the passions); and he is a savant (pandit); to him ought to be given (gifts) and from him ought it to be received; even as I am is he worthy of worship."

-Mlechcha: is from mlechch, to talk confusedly. i e. a barba- rian or non-Aryan who does not conform to the Aryan institution and does not speak the Sanskrit language but speaks a barbarous tongue.
+Mlechcha: is from mlechch, to talk confusedly. i e. a barbarian or non-Aryan who does not conform to the Aryan institution and does not speak the Sanskrit language but speaks a barbarous tongue.
 </details>